Plain English Summary

 Patient information sheet

-Not available in web format, please use the contact details below to request patient information sheet
+Not available in web format, please use the contact details to request patient information sheet

 Slimming World groups were assigned to the intervention or control arm based on balanced performance criteria of group leaders (termed Consultants in the Slimming World programme).
 These criteria were total number of participants per group leader, number of paying participants per group leader in the last week of the month prior to the study (some attend without fees), retention percentage.